LtAirman/ChargeFieldTopics/README.md

 #### Files

-* AtomBuilder.ipynb was created using Jupyter Notebook 6.4.0.
+* AtomBuilder.ipynb, AtomBuilder2.ipynb and mBuilder.ipynb were created
-The code needs to import: pythreejs for the graphics, IPython for the display and ipywidget for the controls.
+using Jupyter Notebook 6.4.0.
+The code needs to import: pythreejs for the graphics, IPython for the display, ipywidget for the controls and pandas and numpy for dataframe operations.

-* Cr6-Elements.json, Cr6-Elements.csv.
-Atom Builder in effect defines
+* Cr6-Elements.csvand Cr6-Elements.json.
+AtomBuilder built each element's
-each element's 19 slot particle data set - the main bulk of the code, one atom at a time.
-It's more efficient to use an element dataset (same data in csv or json formats) as a 19 slot data look-up file for use by a second notebook i.e. Molecule Builder.
+19 particle slots from scratch.
+AtomBuilder2 and mBuilder build atoms using the Cr6-Elements.csv dataframe.
+Cr6-Elements.json is not used.

 * README.md This README file was also written with Jupyter notebook.